superscriptjs/superscript/readme.md

 npm run start-[clientName]
 ```

+This will start the server.
+You then need to connect to a client to be able to talk to your bot!
+If you're using the telnet client, you'll need to open up a new Terminal tab, and run `telnet localhost 2000`.

-The `parse` step is another script that will compile your SuperScript script.
+Note: The `parse` step is a bin script that will compile your SuperScript script.
 By default, it will look at the `chat` folder in your current directory.

 ### Clone a template